APLMF

 The Singapore Accreditation Council – Singapore Laboratory Accreditation Scheme (SAC SINGLAS) accredits testing and calibration laboratories in the country to ISO/IEC 17025.

-SPRING Singapore and the designated Authorised Verifiers are responsible for the verification and stamping of weighing and measuring instruments which are used for trade.
+Enterprise Singapore and the designated Authorised Verifiers are responsible for the verification and stamping of weighing and measuring instruments which are used for trade.

 4. Range of Equipment Subject to Legal Metrology